Glendale Heights, Illinois: Schools

-District 16 has two schools, Glen Hill and Pheasant Ridge that are K-3.
+District 16 has two schools: Glen Hill and Pheasant Ridge that are K–3.
 Americana is for 4th and 5th grades.
 The middle school's name is Glenside and used to be referred to as a junior high.
-District 16's name sake school, Queen Bee, is no longer used as an elementary school.
+District 16's namesake school, Queen Bee, is no longer used as an elementary school.
 The building is still standing on Bloomingdale Road and used for other purposes.
 District 16 students are split between Glenbard North and Glenbard West for high school.